vramosp/v2/content/pages/blog/post.md

 ---
 title: This is my blog post
 date: '2021-10-13'
-excerpt: >-
-  This is the excerpt of your blog post visible in the post feed or featured posts.
+excerpt: This is the blog post excerpt
 thumbImage:
   type: ImageBlock
   url: /images/post-1.jpeg